 - Largemouth bass have a much wider mouth compared to Smallmouth bass, hence their name.

 - Another key difference is in the dorsal fin.
 On a largemouth bass, the dorsal fins are separated.
 The smallmouth bass will look like one continuous dorsal fin.

 - The Last thing I will point out is the length of the mouth.
 A largemouth bass’s mouth will extend past the eye of the fish.

 Habitats of Smallmouth vs. Largemouth Bass

 The habitat of smallmouth vs largemouth bass is maybe the biggest difference between the two.
 Pay close attention to the type of water that I talk about in these next two sections.

 The waters in which smallmouth bass inhabit are generally higher in clarity when compared to largemouth bass.
 The fish has a preference for clear water streams, lakes, rivers, and reservoirs with rocky areas, stumps, and sandy bottoms.

 Along with clear water, the fish also live in lakes that are capable of sustaining cooler water temperatures.
 Due to intolerance to pollution, a healthy smallmouth population is a good indicator that the waters they inhabit are clean and healthy.

-They prefer current more than largemouth bass as well and can be found in fast moving rivers, and there is actually a difference between river fish and lake fish, with river fish maintaining a more torpedo shaped body, while lake smallmouth typically have a more oval shape.
+They prefer current more than largemouth bass as well and can be found in fast moving rivers, and there is actually a difference between river fish and lake fish, with river fish maintaining a more torpedo shaped body, while lake smallmouth typically has a more oval shape.

 Largemouth bass can inhabit a much wider range of habitats compared to smallmouth bass and this is the reason why largemouth bass can be found almost anywhere in the continental United States where there is a large enough body of water.

 From ponds, creeks, reservoirs, flowages, swamps, backwaters, pools, lakes, and everywhere in between.